Heartland Technical Academy

 - Tech Academy students must pass all classes (both CGHS and HTA) while attending, or they are dropped from HTA classes for the following semester.

 Applications are handed out after students return from the Program Preview.
-Mr. Page and Mrs. Bialeschki go through each application, using the criteria above for acceptance.
+The principal and guidance counselor go through each application, using the criteria above for acceptance.
 Accepted applications are sent to Heartland for final approval.
-Mrs. Bialeschki is required to include the following information on the application:
+The Guidance Counselor is required to include the following information on the application:

 - attendance for the past 3 years